syrkis/miiii/paper/main.typ

   L_("MSE") &= 1 / n sum_(i=1)^n (y_i - hat(y)_i)^2 #<mse>
 $

-These have various computational and mathematical properties that make them convenient to use, though have been shown to struggle with generalizing out-of-distribution data @jeon2022, @yu2021.
+These have various computational and mathematical properties that make them convenient to use, though they have been shown to struggle with generalizing out-of-distribution data @jeon2022, @yu2021.

 == Multi-task learning in deep learning